gopar/gopar.github.io/_posts/2020-03-29-how-i-stay-productive.md

     I found it difficult at first but then it started to become easier and easier.
 So just stick to it \o/

     Also, all of these numbers can be changed (eg, work for 30 mins and take 10 mins break) to make it work for you.
-    I find it that the default numbers work for me and somtimes, I work an extra minute or two after the 25 mins are up just to wrap up.
+    I find it that the default numbers work for me and sometimes, I work an extra minute or two after the 25 mins are up just to wrap up.
     If I realize that I'm spending more than 3 mins extra on the task, I stop and take the break.